wso2/samples-is/b2b-sample/README.md

 >| Authorized redirect URLs | `http://localhost:3001/api/auth/callback/wso2isAdmin` and `http://localhost:3001` |
 >| Allowed origin           |                           `http://localhost:3001`                            |

+Also, On the User Attributes tab, click on + Add User Attributes.
+Select `Email`, `First Name`, `Last Name`, and `Username` from the list of attributes.

 ### Step 3: Create a user and assign roles
 You need to create new users on the sub-organizations with the required permissions.